vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

                            --output table
    ```

-1. Alternatively, you can switch to the web browser window displaying the Azure portal interface, navigate to your Spring Cloud instance and select **Apps** from the vertical navigation menu.
+1. Alternatively, you can switch to the web browser window displaying the Azure portal interface, navigate to your Azure Spring Apps instance and select **Apps** from the vertical navigation menu.
 In the list of apps, select **api-gateway**, on the **api-gateway \| Overview** page, note the value of the **URL** property.

 1. Open another web browser tab and navigate to the URL of the api-gateway endpoint to display the application web interface.